AnmolS99/Chess-AI/README.md

 ## What I have learned

 This was a challenging but fun project!
-Implementing chess and testing the chess engine was more time consuming than first expected.
+Implementing chess and testing the chess engine was more time-consuming than first expected.

 As a side note: I use Github Copilot in my daily work, but decided to disable it for this project.
 It undoubtebly made this project last longer, but I felt that I got a better grasp of the chess engine and AI algorithms when I had to implement and debug them on my own.